Reading & Sharing

 - 凡人修仙传

-Some of the tricks I adopted for reading:
+Some of the techniques I use for reading:

 - Instead of reading, I listen to audiobooks while doing household chores or commuting.
-LA Public library is ranked second in US in terms of audio book collection size.
+The LA Public Library is ranked second in the US in terms of audiobook collection size.

-- In terms of writing book summaries, I don’t constrain myself to sitting in front of a computer.
-Nowadays, I finish most of my summaries through dictation using WeChat, ChatGPT, or Doubao, often during small pockets of downtime throughout the day — while commuting, or waiting for appointments.
+- When writing book summaries, I do not limit myself to sitting in front of a computer.
+Nowadays, I finish most of my summaries through dictation using WeChat, ChatGPT, or Doubao, often during small pockets of downtime throughout the day, such as while commuting or waiting for appointments.

 Dancing

 I enjoy learning hip-hop dance from videos.
-It is more difficult for me than to learn from a real teacher, but I get to notice more details, and become more aware of my body and the music.
-Here are some ingsights I gained from learning dance:
+It is more difficult for me than learning from an in-person teacher, but I get to notice more details and become more aware of my body and the music.
+Here are some insights I have gained from learning dance:

 - Dance is actually very logical.
 The way I move my body in a routine needs to be logical.
-If I treat each move as an isolated pose, my dance will look like a sequence of snapshots -- it does not flow.
-Creating flow requires me to design how I can utilize momentums, tensions, force and vibrations from one move to transit into the next.
-For example, if I need to step to another location, instead of a straight foot step, I can design to initiate the motion with my shoulder to create a leaning momentum, allowing my body and legs to follow naturally.
+If I treat each move as an isolated pose, my dance looks like a sequence of snapshots, and it does not flow.
+Creating flow requires me to design how I use momentum, tension, force, and vibration from one move to transition into the next.
+For example, if I need to step to another location, instead of taking a straight step, I can initiate the motion with my shoulder to create leaning momentum, allowing my body and legs to follow naturally.

 - I start to see choreography not simply as “pose A → pose B”, but as transition logic between movements: